gurvinder-dhillon/openai-agent-starterkit/README.md

 # Install dependencies
 npm install

-# Set up your OpenAI API key
+# Set up your OpenAI API key in the .env file
-export OPENAI_API_KEY="your-api-key-here"
+# Edit the .env file and add your actual API key
+OPENAI_API_KEY=your-actual-openai-api-key-here

 # Run your agent
 npm run dev